linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

 This is a story behind the trenches of writing **Rego** policies and how to unravel the cumbersome process of working with **Gatekeeper** vs **Conftest** for validating Kubernetes resources.

-Working with policy compliant Kubernetes clusters is on the radar for a lot of companies these days, especially if you’re walking the path towards popular certifications like ISO/IEC 27001 for Information Security Management.
+Working with policy compliant Kubernetes clusters is on the radar for a lot of companies these days, especially if you're walking the path towards popular certifications like ISO/IEC 27001 for Information Security Management.

 ## Hands-on using OPA in Otomi Container Platform